oneeve8/kobble-data/content/tutorialnarrative3.md

 Select the home icon.
 Enter your new Channel Group name and tap done.
 Now I can put all my work related information in my new channel group.

 I can select or deselect the channel groups that I want to view in my tree.
-That way, when I’m at work, I can focus on my work related channels.
+That way, when I am at work, I can focus on my work related channels.

 And when I am at home, I can focus on my personal channels.